NicholasZolton/UTDProfessorShowdown/README.md

 Also makes use of Tkinter for Python, as well as the [Azure ttk theme](https://github.com/rdbende/Azure-ttk-theme/) and the [RateMyProfessor Scraper](https://github.com/Rodantny/Rate-My-Professor-Scraper-and-Search) utility.

-Developed by Nicholas Zolton, Ian Prigmore, and Thomas Sokol
+Developed by Nicholas Zolton, Ian Prigmore, and, Thomas Sokol